Skip to content

 From The Radiology Assistant – https://www.radiologyassistant.nl/en/p4906c8352d8d2/spine-thoracolumbar-injury.html

-The upper region is T2-T10 – this region is pretty firm and a consequently less common to have fractures.
-It is firm and more stable because it articulates with the ribs which articulate with the sternum; the intervertebral discs are thin; and the kyphosis means that your centre of gravity here is anterior to the spine.
+The upper region is T2-T10 – this region is pretty firm and less likely to have fractures.
+It is more stable because it articulates with the ribs, which articulate with the sternum.
+The intervertebral discs are thin, and the kyphosis means that your centre of gravity is anterior to the spine.
 In a compression injury you get compression anteriorly.

 The transition region is T10-L2 – this is the region where most injuries occur.
 It’s a transition between the kyphosis above and the lordosis below.
 It’s also a transition between the immobile upper region and the mobile lumbar region.